JoshMcguigan/joshmcguigan.github.io/content/blog/gentoo-uutils-coreutils.md

 At that point, running `emerge --update sys-apps/coreutils` was enough to replace GNU coreutils with uutils coreutils on my system.

-## Problem #1 - uutils extra commands
+## Problem #1 - uutils command prefix

 Well actually it wasn't quite as easy as running the update command.
-Attempting to do that resulted in package manager errors saying that this package was trying to overwrite commands provided by a different package.
+The existing uutils coreutils package that I copied the ebuild from was meant to install alongside GNU coreutils, so they prefix all the installed binaries with `uu-`.
+This is not desirable if we want to use these as our primary coreutils.

+The fix here was to patch the ebuild to remove the `uu-` prefix.

+## Problem #2 - uutils extra commands

+The next attempt to update the coreutils package resulted in file collision errors from Portage.
 It turns out that uutils coreutils by default includes some binaries which on Gentoo are installed by packages other than the GNU coreutils package.

 * `more` is installed by sys-apps/util-linux
 * `hostname` is installed by sys-apps/net-tools